ebruno/softwaretrace-ostools/build_vms/freebsd/README.md

 ## System Configuration ##

-The packer build for freebsd requires the use of bridged interface.
+The packer expacts a local NAT'ed network.
+If the default network is not not NAT'ed, use the net_bridge option to specify an NAT'ed network to use.

-Make sure the bridged interface is defined in /etc/qemu/bridge.conf for example:
+Make sure the bridged interface is defined in /etc/qemu/bridge.conf for example virnat1:

+	Set net_bridge in the variables file or main hcl file. net_bridge        = "virnat1"

-	sudo cat /etc/qemu/bridge.conf
+	cat /etc/qemu/bridge.conf
 	allow virbr0
-	allow bridge0
+	allow virnat1

 ### How to create the QCOW2 image ###
 Use the convinence script create_freebsd.sh.